This documentation is for Dash Enterprise.

 Description allows you to add a description that is displayed to app users who browse apps in the Portal.

 Tags can help organize your apps and are displayed to app users who browse apps in the Portal.
+Using the searchbar in the Portal searches over tags.

 Contact sets a name and email address that are displayed to users who browse apps in the Portal.
 Set this information to encourage app users to contact you for help with your app.